 Prof. Fabrizio Nevola is Professor of Art History and Visual Culture at the University of Exeter and Project Leader for PUblic REnaissance.
 He specialises on the urban and architectural history of Early Modern cities, with a particular focus on public space and the Italian peninsula.
 Recent work has involved significant elements of digital humanities approaches, also applied to public engagement.
 He is the author of Siena: Constructing the Renaissance City (Yale University Press, 2007) and Street Life in Renaissance Italy (Yale University Press, 2020).
 Read more (staff page).

 Dr. David Rosenthal is a historian of early modern Italy, specialising in urban social history.
 He co-created the Hidden Florence app with Fabrizio Nevola and is supervising editor of the Hidden Cities apps.
 He is the author of Kings of the Street: Power, Community and Ritual in Renaissance Florence (2015) and co-editor of two forthcoming volumes, Hidden Cities: Urban Space, Geolocated Apps, and Public History in Early Modern Europe and Disaster in the Early Modern World.
 Read more.

 Dr. Kate Osborne was awarded her PhD on Elizabeth Exeter’s ‘middling sorts’ and is a Postdoctoral Research Fellow for the Hidden Cities project at the University of Exeter.
 She is also currently working on a paper about Exeter’s Elizabethan immigrants and will be developing her doctoral work through further research, public talks and publication.
 Read more (staff page).

 Tom Cadbury (Royal Albert Memorial Museum, Exeter) is an Assistant Curator.
 His main focus is RAMM’s antiquities collection which covers local archaeology and history, numismatics and the archaeology of Egypt, the Mediterranean and Western Asia.
 As there are well over one million objects in the collection this keeps him busy!
 Read more (staff page).

-Rick Lawrence (Royal Albert Memorial Museum, Exeter) has responsibilities that include maintaining RAMM’s online presence, fostering a digital culture, collections database management, meeting digital targets, participating in local, national and international partnership projects and managing digital content for galleries and exhibitions.
-My role also covers strategic and project planning, plus contributing to the business plan and evaluation.
+Rick Lawrence (Royal Albert Memorial Museum, Exeter) had responsibilities that included maintaining RAMM’s online presence, fostering a digital culture, collections database management, meeting digital targets, participating in local, national and international partnership projects and managing digital content for galleries and exhibitions.
+His role also covered strategic and project planning, plus contributing to the business plan and evaluation.
 Read more (staff page).
 We are very sad that Rick died in autumn 2021.